Prepare for enforcement in 2025 and the 2026 bill!

 Amendment Act implementing EU Directive transparent and predictable working conditions

 In this document, we have listed the amendments of the Law implementing EU Directive transparent and predictable working conditions.
-Should you have questions in what this means for your organization, the Employment Law Practice Group is happy to answer them.
+Should you have any questions on what this means for your organisation, the Employment Law Practice Group is happy to answer them.

 The competition clause on the rocks?